Johnny Depp says he felt ‘blinding hurt’ when he read Amber Heard op-ed

 Ms Heard has filed a $100m counterclaim against Mr Depp for nuisance and immunity from his allegations.

-“Even if I had done an interview to try to explain myself, it turned into a hit piece,” Mr Depp said on Monday, adding that he learned that he had been dropped from the Pirates franchise “two or three days after this op-ed appeared”.
+“Even if I had done an interview to try to explain myself, it turned into a hit piece,” Mr Depp told the court on Monday, adding that he learned that he had been dropped from the Pirates of the Carribbean franchise “two or three days after this op-ed appeared”.

 “Captain Jack Sparrow was a character that I had built from the ground up,” Mr Depp said, adding that he put a lot of himself into the character.

 He said he suddenly was “guilty until proven innocent” following a “successful” relationship with Disney in which he rewrote scenes, dialogue, and jokes.

-“I planned on continuing until it was time to stop,” and that the characters deserved a proper “goodbye”.
+He said he “planned on continuing until it was time to stop” because the characters deserved a proper “goodbye”.

 Register for free to continue reading